 ‘Call Me Maybe’ is the obvious standout here, its synth string stabs and Jepsen’s perfectly guileless lyrics fitting together seamlessly.
 ‘Turn Me Up’ is more subtle and sexy, with the synths sounding like a heavily reverbed Fender Rhodes, and it’s probably the closest to her work on Emotion.
 ‘Tonight I’m Getting Over You’ has a strong verse melody that’s another sign of a burgeoning songwriting talent, while ‘Drive’ is a strong outtake featured on the deluxe version.
 The album’s two duets are problematic – the acoustic duet with Justin Bieber is just about tolerable, but the duet with Owl City on ‘Good Time’ feels like Jepsen is unevenly yoked with a lesser talent.

-Kiss is a serviceable effort from Jepsen, but ‘Call Me Maybe’ is easily the strongest song here, and it’s not as detailed as her later work.
+Kiss is a serviceable effort from Jepsen, but ‘Call Me Maybe’ is easily the strongest song here and it’s not as carefully crafted as her later work.

 Jepsen only had a couple of months to work on Kiss,as it was released to capitalise on the success of ‘Call Me Maybe’, and when she returned to the studio she aimed to create a more mature album.
 Before her followup she took time off to play Cinderella on Broadway, and scrapped an indie folk album she’d been working on.
 In the lead up to recording Emotion, Jepsen had been listening to 1980s music like Cyndi Lauper, Prince, and Madonna.
 The resulting album has roots in larger than life, dramatic 1980s synth pop, presented with alternative production.
 The album effectively changed her target market – the first single ‘I Really Like You’ was a timid choice that seemed too much of a retread if ‘Call Me Maybe’, but the album was acclaimed as a pop masterpiece and attracted a more mature audience than the teen drama of Kiss.
 Amazingly, for such a pop-centric album, the momentum barely flags over the twelve tracks, consistently delivering pop hooks.